mendhak/waveshare-epaper-display/README.md

 ## Pick a severe weather warning provider

+This is an optional step.
+By doing nothing you simply won't see severe weather warnings.

 ### Met Office (UK)

 Go to the [Met Office RSS Feeds page](https://www.metoffice.gov.uk/weather/guides/rss) and copy the URL of the RSS feed based on your region.